LouisCE/warrior-path/README.md

 - Experienced martial artists seeking new instructors or facilities

 The design and layout reflect a balance of professionalism, accessibility, and approachability to cater to all of these groups.

+## Design Decisions

+- **Orange highlights**: Used for focus and hover states to guide user interaction.
+- **Responsive design**: Ensures usability on phones, tablets, and desktops.
+- **Bootstrap 5**: Chosen for its ease of use and mobile-first approach.
+- **Image consistency**: All images follow a clean and modern visual style.
+- **Alt attributes**: Support screen readers and visually impaired users.